Want the best LGBTQ+ Dark Academia books?

 This book is like a dystopian and queer phantom of the opera.

 It also has one of the most unique magic systems with singing as a vehicle for magic.
-It was really well developed.
+It was well developed.
 And the magic system and well developed characters really hook you into this story.

 7. The Grimrose Girls by Laura Pohl